 Fig. 3 shows why this one-to-one mapping approach fails for most network traces.
+In Fig. 3a, we compute the ED between a trace collected from usps.com to a Cubic training sample, while in Fig. 3b we take the same traces and compute the DTW distance.
 Traces can dilate and contract relative to time on the real Internet.
 For example: a host may stall during the trace, sending a packet a few ms later than expected; an in-network queue may fill up with background traffic, temporarily increasing the RTT; a long-running flow in the background may end, suddenly reducing the RTT.
 These effects can cause two traces from the same CCA to appear stretched and squeezed relative to one another.

 DTW accounts for this stretching and squeezing by allowing a one-to-many mapping: a given index from each trace can map to one or more indices in the other trace.
 DTW finds the optimal point-to-point mapping between the two traces to minimize the sum of the distances between all their points with some constraints.
 Fig. 3b shows how this results in DTW measuring a smaller distance than ED for same-CCA traces.
-We describe the formal definition of DTW in Appendix §B. There are many more well-studied aspects and applications of DTW [11, 13, 31, 33, 43, 45] but we do not require their discussion here to understand CCAnalyzer.
+We describe the formal definition of DTW in Appendix §B. There are many more well-studied aspects and applications of DTW [11, 13, 33, 35, 44, 46] but we do not require their discussion here to understand CCAnalyzer.